StSav012/pycatsearch/README.md

     - `str isotopolog`: a string to match the ``isotopolog`` field.
     - `str state`: a string to match the ``isotopolog`` or the ``state_html`` field.
     - `int degrees_of_freedom`: 0 for atoms, 2 for linear molecules, and 3 for nonlinear molecules.
+    - `float timeout`: maximum time span for the filtering to take.
 - `print(**kwargs)` prints a table of the filtered catalog entries.
   It accepts all the arguments valid for the `filter` function.